 Passport to Pimlico isn’t just a hilarious movie.
 It’s the greatest mockery of independence ever made on film.
 It’s the perfect allegory of how enticing and yet deceitful rushed “sovereignty” can be.
 The lesson learnt is that a chop-chop separation is both unfeasible and undesirable.
 Particularly because there was never a requirement for a breakaway, and the whole process was short-sighted, driven by whimsical personal ambitions and a delusional notion of self-sufficiency.
 Just like Brexit.

 At first, “Burgundexiteers” wallow in their newfound citizenship.
 “Blimey, I’m a foreigner”, cries out one of them.
 They can drink as much as they wish, they can eat whatever they like, they can trade as they wish, they can live as they desire, plus they can proudly boast their new national identity.
 But not for long.
 They are about to find out that such “freedom” is, in reality, a handicap.
-Once open borders and free movement ceases the country begins to collapse.
+Once open borders and free movement cease the country begins to collapse.
 Does this sound prescient?

 Very Brexit problems